prof-rossetti/daily-briefings-py/README.md

 pip install -r requirements.txt
 ```

-Obtain API Keys from [Open Weather](https://home.openweathermap.org/api_keys) (weather), and [SendGrid](https://app.sendgrid.com/settings/api_keys) (emails).
+Obtain API Keys from the [Open Weather](https://home.openweathermap.org/api_keys), and [SendGrid](https://app.sendgrid.com/settings/api_keys) services.
 Create a new file called ".env" in the root directory of this repo, and paste the following contents inside, using your own values as appropriate:

 ```sh
 # .env example